 - Reassurances (for example, "You may feel afraid.
 That is all right.
 We are safe now."). - Encouragement (for example, "Thanks for moving fast.
 You are doing great.
 Other people can look at you and know what to do."). - Frequent updates on what is happening and what will happen next.
-Refer to your prediction, for example: "Just like I said before, we are getting into my car now.
-We will go to ... now. "
+Refer to what you predicted will happen, for example: "Just like I said before, we are getting into my car now.
+We will go to ... now."